MicrosoftDocs/win32-pr.pt-br/desktop-src/TSF/msimtfiswindowfiltered.md

 ## <a name="remarks"></a>Comentários

-Uma janela pode ser filtrada por IActiveIMMApp:: FilterClientWindows.
+Uma janela pode ser filtrada por IActiveIMMApp::FilterClientWindows.

 ## <a name="requirements"></a>Requisitos